 Resistance to the drugs would be catastrophic in Africa, where 92% of all malaria cases happen.

 A 46-year-old woman, who underwent a weight-loss surgery at a private hospital in Chennai, died early on Saturday less than a month after her surgery.
 Her family has alleged that the death was due to medical negligence by the hospital and have filed a police complaint, according to news reports.

-The woman had weighed more 160 kg due to congenital condition and sought treatment at the Lifeline Institute of Minimal Access in Chennai’s Kilpauk locality along with her son and two daughters.
+The woman had weighed more 160 kg due to congenital conditions and sought treatment at the Lifeline Institute of Minimal Access in Chennai’s Kilpauk locality along with her son and two daughters.
 The woman underwent bariatric surgery on August 26 after the hospital’s founder and laproscopic surgeon Dr JS Rajkumar suggested the procedure.
 After her death on Saturday, her family members who also underwent the same surgery left the hospital.